43ravens/NEMO_Nowcast/docs/architecture/worker.rst

 The design intent of workers is inspired by the "do one thing and do it well" aspect of the Unix philosophy.
 Having small,
-independent workers facilitates restarting the nowcast system automation at (almost) any point in the daily processing in the event or problems.
+independent workers facilitates restarting the nowcast system automation at (almost) any point in the daily processing in the event of problems.
 To the extent possible,
 workers should be `idempotent`_ so that they can be run multiple times if necessary to recover from problems.
 Workers should use :ref:`Logging` to record significant events in the nowcast system log files to facilitate monitoring of the system,